 In this article i’m going to be talking about trainers which are $300 of above.
 This is pretty much the entry point into trainers that are above “sit and spin” trainers.

 Let’s step back a second and talk about training and why of it all

-Let’s step back a second.
-Trainers were typically used in winter months to keep fitness or even build fitness for an upcoming race season.
-The new age fundamentals of training are based in the philosophy that training with Power nets the best results, as they are the most comparable, consistent and repeatable. training with Heart Rate is OK, but often too unrepeatable as many other factors affect HR, like your sleep patterns and HR has a slower response time.
+Trainers (or Turbo’s as they are called in the UK or Australia ) were typically used in winter months to keep fitness or even build fitness for an upcoming race season.
+The new fundamentals of training are based in the philosophy that training with Power measurement nets the best results, as they are the most comparable, consistent and repeatable.
+Training with Heart Rate is OK, but often too unrepeatable as many other factors affect HR, like your sleep patterns.

-Traditionally power sensing devices also called power meters have are mounted on the bike meters have been expensive anywhere from $600 for a Stages to over $1500 for an SRM (which is what you typically see in Grand Tour Pro Races) They measure power in Watts, and Watts are hands down the best way to scientifically measure output to be used for training and fitness.
+Traditionally, power sensing devices (also called power meters) have mounted on the bike and have been expensive anywhere from $600 for a Stages to over $1500 for an SRM (which is what you typically see in Grand Tour Pro Races) They measure power in Watts, and Watts are hands down the best way to scientifically measure output to be used for training and fitness.

 How does this affect trainers?

 In the past only the highest end trainers had power (wattage) reading ability.
 Of the past few years, trainer manufactures have invented ways to build lower cost power meters into a range of trainers from $250 upwards, and of course as you go up the features get varied.

 Base Level Trainers ($300+)

 These trainers are often the most affordable, they typically require you to use the rear wheel on your bike to work the trainer.

 Resistance is created either buy fluid or magnets in a mechanism, They calculate the rotation speed and estimate the power based on the known resistance curve of their mechanism and can be calibrated giving a typical +/- 3% accuracy.